-7.2.4.
-Pipeline Observations
+7.2.4 Pipeline Observations

 In order to avoid adverse effects associated with the transport of placement material to the active shoreline reach, observation and assessment of the pipeline during construction will also be conducted.
 This will serve to avoid pressurized leaks from the pipeline couplings or other equipment that may result in sediment plumes, siltation and/or elevated turbidity levels.
-The Town, along with the associated engineer, will coordinate with the dredgers and have in place a mechanism to cease dredge and fill activities in the event that a substantial leak is detected (leaks resulting in turbidity that exceed state water quality standards).
+The Town, along with the associated engineer, will coordinate with the dredgers and have in place a mechanism to cease dredge and fill activities in the event that a substantial leak is detected.
 The contractor will cease dredge and placement activities until an appropriate repair of the affected equipment has been completed.

-7.3.
-Species Monitoring and Impact Minimization
+7.3 Species Monitoring and Impact Minimization

-7.3.1.
-West Indian Manatee, Humpback and North Atlantic Right Whales Monitoring
+7.3.1 West Indian Manatee, Humpback and North Atlantic Right Whales Monitoring